 Management Discussion and Analysis

-The Company has not accepted any deposits from the public which comes within thepurview of Section 73 of the Companies Act 2013 (hereinafter referred to as `the Act') read with the Companies (Acceptance of Deposits) Rules 2014.
+The Company has not accepted any deposits from the public which comes within the purview of Section 73 of the Companies Act 2013 (hereinafter referred to as `the Act') read with the relevant Rules made thereunder.

-Pursuant to the provisions of Section 186 of the Act the details of Investments madeare provided in the unabridged standalone financial statements under Note 3.3(a).
+Pursuant to the provisions of Section 186 of the Act the details of Investments made are provided in the standalone financial statements under Note 3.3(a).
 The Company has complied with provisions of Section 186 of the Act to the extent applicable with respect to Loans Guarantees or Investments during the year.

 Subsidiary and Associate Companies

 As on March 31 2020 the Company had 38 subsidiaries under its fold.
 During the year Six Companies i.e. Amulin Hydro Power Private Limited Emini Hydro Power Private Limited Mihundon Hydro Power Private Limited Sumte Kothang Hydro Power Private Limited Lara Sumta Hydro Power Private Limited and Purthi Hydro Power Private Limited ceased to be the subsidiaries of the Company in view of their amalgamation with Reliance Cleangen Limited.